North by Northwest

 day 17 Eureka-Sonoma

-Today, pass through the unbelievably picturesque Village of Mendocino, recently designated a Preserve America Community; where every structure speaks of history, en route to Northern California’s Wine Country.
+Today, we head to to Northern California’s Wine Country.
 Home to perfect grape-growing conditions, dazzling displays of colour as the seasons change and a Mediterranean climate, this region possess some of the most famous wineries in the world.

 day 18 Sonoma-San Francisco Departure